-If ACMs are detected on site, the removal of asbestos or ACMs will be carried out by a suitably qualified contractor and ACMs will only be removed from site by a suitably permitted/licenced waste contractor. in accordance with S.I.
-No. 386 of 2006 Safety, Health and Welfare at Work (Exposure to Asbestos) Regulations 2006-2010.
+There is no proposed demolition as part of this development application, so there is a low risk of locating Asbestos Containing Materials (ACM).
+If ACMs are detected on site, the removal of asbestos or ACMs will be carried out by a suitably qualified contractor and ACMs will only be removed from site by a suitably permitted/licenced waste contractor. in accordance with the Safety, Health and Welfare at Work (Exposure to Asbestos) Regulations 2006-2010.
 All material will be taken to a suitably licensed or permitted facility.
-It is not envisaged that ACM's will be encountered due to the nature of the site being a greenfield site.